 - Travel-friendly foldable design and media sharing capability

 The Nenos Children’s Headphones are our top pick because they offer a factory preset volume limiter, multiple color choices, and a convenient flexible design all in one product.
 Best of all, you can manually connect these headphones with another pair by using an auxiliary cord for shared media access.
 The design features plenty of cushioning both on the ear cups and in the headband for a comfortable fit that’s ideal for prolonged use.
 If you prefer a lightning connection though, you’ll want to check out the best lightning cable headphones.

 You’ll appreciate that the factory pre-set limiter takes the guesswork out of monitoring the decibel level on your child’s headphones.
 The simple and colorful design is ideal for younger children, specifically between the ages of three and eight.

-WHY WE LIKE IT: Adorable characters and a headband style makes this a great easy to use choice for toddlers and preschoolers who might not appreciate traditional headphone designs.
-A volume limiter that controls sound up to 90 decibels addresses safety concerns while the comfortable design make these so cozy your child can sleep in them.
+WHY WE LIKE IT: Adorable characters and a headband style make this a great easy-to-use choice for toddlers and preschoolers who might not appreciate traditional headphone designs.
+A volume limiter that controls sound up to 90 decibels addresses safety concerns while the comfortable design makes these so cozy your child can sleep in them.